igor-sb/gencdna/docs/source/wgs_bwa.rst

 Alignment coordinates from SAM
 ------------------------------

-Now that SAM file is free from exons that do not align to any read, we use Python parse out SAM alignment and obtain alignment coordinates for each exon on each read:
+Now that SAM file is free from exons that did not align to any read, we use Python script to obtain alignment coordinates for each exon on each read:

 .. code-block:: bash